k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_task_synthetic_data_generation.md

      - [Business parameters](15a_entity_subset.md#business-parameters)
      - [Random](15a_entity_subset.md#synthetic-entities---load-all-generated-entities-of-a-selected-data-generation-execution)

-4. Populate the [Target](17a_task_target_component_entities.md) form and select a testing environment to load the generated entities to the target environment.
+4. Populate the [Target](17a_task_target_component_entities.md) form and select a testing environment in order to load the generated entities to the target environment.